yugabyte/yugabyte-db/docs/content/preview/drivers-orms/java/postgres-jdbc.md

 </ul>

 The [PostgreSQL JDBC driver](https://jdbc.postgresql.org/) is the official JDBC driver for PostgreSQL, and can be used for connecting to YugabyteDB YSQL.
-YugabyteDB YSQL has full compatibility with the PostgreSQL JDBC Driver, and allows Java programmers to connect to YugabyteDB databases to execute DMLs and DDLs using the JDBC APIs.
+YSQL has full compatibility with the PostgreSQL JDBC Driver, and allows Java programmers to connect to YugabyteDB databases to execute DMLs and DDLs using the standard JDBC APIs.

+## CRUD operations

+Learn how to establish a connection to a YugabyteDB database and begin basic CRUD operations using the steps in [Build an application](../../../develop/build-apps/java/ysql-jdbc/).

+The following sections break down the example to demonstrate how to perform common tasks required for Java application development using the PostgreSQL JDBC driver.

-## Step 1: Add the PostgreSQL JDBC driver dependency
+### Step 1: Add the PostgreSQL JDBC driver dependency

 PostgreSQL JDBC Drivers are available as a maven dependency, and you can download the driver by adding the following dependency to the Java project.

-### Maven dependency
+#### Maven dependency

 If you are using [Maven](https://maven.apache.org/guides/development/guide-building-maven.html), add the following to your `pom.xml` of your project.